Inventsable/Illustrator-Action-Suite/README.md

 # ActionSuite

-Extended Action classses for the Illustrator Scripting API
+Extended Action classes for the Illustrator Scripting API

 ---